bananatime/porth/README.md

 3. Create an application folder in your local environment e.g. test.
 4. Install all porth js and html files into created folder (i.e. test) from github.
 5. $ npm init //Use defalut values when prompted, make sure entry point is porth.js
-6. $ npm install express --save
+6. $ npm install express --save //to add dependancy
-7. $ npm install connect --save //optional, needed for older expressjs

 Run porth:
 1. $ node porth.js
-2. To run test client enter "http://localhost:3000" in your browser
+2. To run test client enter "http://localhost:3000" in your browser.
+This will call an API URL/testroute request.
 3. To stop porth use Ctrl+c

+To deploy porthjs on cloud change "porth.listen(3000);" in porth.js file to "porth.listen(3000, <host name>);"

 ====